MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

     method write-to-file ( UInt $flags, Str $filename --> Bool )

-  * $flags; ``PangoLayoutSerializeFlags bitfield``.
+  * $flags; **Gnome::Pango::Layout**SerializeFlags.
 A bitmap.

   * $filename; the file to save it to.

-Return value; `True` if saving was successful.
+Return value; %TRUE if saving was successful.

 xy-to-index
 -----------

 Converts from X and Y position within a layout to the byte index to the character at that logical position.

 If the Y position is not inside the layout, the closest position is chosen (the position will be clamped inside the layout).
-If the X position is not within the layout, then the start or the end of the line is chosen as described for [method `$Pango`.LayoutLine.x_to_index].
-If either the X or Y positions were not inside the layout, then the function returns `False`; on an exact hit, it returns `True`.
+If the X position is not within the layout, then the start or the end of the line is chosen as described for `.x-to-index() defined in LayoutLine`.
+If either the X or Y positions were not inside the layout, then the function returns %FALSE; on an exact hit, it returns %TRUE.

     method xy-to-index ( Int() $x, Int() $y, Array[Int] $index, Array[Int] $trailing --> Bool )